friflo/ECS-wiki/docs/query.md

 To prevent this problem a `StructuralChangeException` is now thrown instantaneously.

 *Explanation*
-This exception is similar to the behavior in C# when adding an element to a `List<>` within a loop iterating a list.
+This exception is similar to the behavior in C# when adding an element to a `List<>` within a loop iterating the list.
 E.g.
 ```cs
     var list = new List<int> { 1, 2, 3 };
     foreach (var item in list) {